 Even at the last minute, you can invite some guests over with very little stress.

-White Bean Dip with fresh raw vegetables is my go-to appetizer to serve with drinks.
+Cannellini Bean Dip with fresh raw vegetables is my go-to appetizer in these situations.

-And in addition to wine or cocktails, I like to offer my friends a non-alcoholic option such as smartwater sparkling, which you can find at your local Albertsons.
+In addition to wine or festive Berry Vodka Cocktails, I like to offer my friends a non-alcoholic option.

 It’s vapor distilled with electrolytes for taste, making it perfect for evening entertaining.

 You only need a food processor and the following ingredients to make this delicious spread: